lsst-sqre/sqr-041/index.rst

 The following recommendations apply to all Kubernetes environments:

 - Add a cluster-wide ``PodSecurityPolicy`` that enables the generally-desirable hardening options, and enable the Pod Security Policy admission controller.
-  This should disable privileged containers, use a read-only root file system, disable privilege escalation, disable running containers as root, and restrict capabilities.
+  This should disable privileged containers, use a read-only root file system, disable ``hostPath`` mounts on most clusters, disable privilege escalation, disable running containers as root, and restrict capabilities.
+  Services that have to create privileged containers will need a separate ``PodSecurityPolicy`` bound to their service accounts.
   See the `Kubernetes recommended restricted policy <https://kubernetes.io/docs/concepts/security/pod-security-standards/>`__.
 - Set ``automountServiceAccountToken`` to ``false`` for all service accounts or pods by default, leaving it enabled only for those pods that need to talk to Kubernetes.
 - Ensure all pods other than special privileged containers are configured to run as a non-root user with privilege escalation and capabilities disabled and a read-only root file system.